marciogarridoLaCop/Arduino_FSO/src/README.md

 1 - Choose the library for your project.

-unophoto10step.h - Read each return press - For 10 bits resolution ( Arduino uno port from A0 to An) limited from arduino type, in this case, six ports. unophoto10real.h - Read continuos form affter return key - For 10 bits resolution ( Arduino uno port from A0 to An) limited from arduino type, in this case, six ports. shield_adsphoto.h - For 16 bits resolution (Ads 1115 port from A0 to An) limited from Ads port type, in this case, four ports.
+unophoto.h - Read each return press - For 10 bits resolution ( Arduino uno port from A0 to An) limited from arduino type, in this case, six ports. shield_adsphoto.h - For 16 bits resolution (Ads 1115 port from A0 to An) limited from Ads port type, in this case, four ports.

 2 - Adjust in main.cpp how many ports do you want to read -